Okay, I’ve accomplished a goal and there is now a cakey brownie in the Cakey Brownie sub-category. I think we’re good for a while.

 So if you like cakey brownies and are okay with serving them on a plate (maybe with some Blue Bell Vanilla Bean Ice Cream?), these are Grade A.

 The recipe is adapted from the King Arthur Cookie Companion.
-If you don’t have that book, you can buy it here.
 If you don’t want to buy the book, definitely check out KA’s other great brownie recipes.

 Frosted Cakey Brownies (from KA)

 2 1/4 cups granulated sugar

 1 1/2 teaspoons baking powder

 Chocolate Frosting (adapted from a Nancy Baggett recipe)